Maine prison program pairs residents with puppies

-WARREN, Maine — Most Mainers will never have a reason to go to the Maine State Prison.
-From the outside, cement walls and barbed wire look foreboding, but inside — there's important work being done that's giving those serving time there a new purpose.
+WARREN, Maine — Most Mainers will never have a reason to be at the Maine State Prison.
+From the outside, cement walls and barbed wire look foreboding, but there's important work being done inside that's giving those serving time there a new purpose.

 National nonprofit America's VetDogs opened a program at the Maine State Prison in 2017.
 Its purpose is to bring in puppies that prison residents help train to eventually become service dogs for veterans and first responders around the country.
 The dogs could be addressing either mental health needs, like struggles with PTSD, or physical disabilities.
 Either way, organizers say the program is an important one.